 - Toronto Raptors -4.5 (-110)

-The Raptors are 4.5-point favourites.
+The Raptors odds say they’re 4.5-point favourites.
 If you bet on them, that means you think they’ll win the game by five points or more to “cover” the spread.
 A 100-95 victory for Toronto gets it done, but a 110-108 win does not.

 The Pistons can cover the spread by keeping the margin to less than 4.5 points.
 They’ll cover with a 4-point loss, but fail to do so with any defeat greater than five points.
 Detroit can also cover if they pull off the upset and win the game outright.